rjrodger/simpledb/README.md

       })
     })

-Any given SimpleDB request has a non-trivial chance of failing.
-This library implements the exponential back-off retry algorithm as recommended in the SimpleDB developer guide
+**Any given SimpleDB request has a non-trivial chance of failing.
+This library implements the exponential back-off retry algorithm as recommended in the SimpleDB developer guide.**

 This library depends on the excellent aws-lib module: https://github.com/mirkok/aws-lib